 This setup allows DNSSEC signed zones to be served by that authoritative server, in which case a trusted key entry with the public key can be put in config, so that unbound can validate the data and set the bit on replies for the private zone (authoritative servers do not set the AD bit).
 This setup makes unbound capable of answering queries the private zone, and can even set the AD bit ('authentic'), but the local-zone: name nodefault for the zone if it is a locally served zone.

 ('authoritative') bit is not set on these replies.

-Consider adding server: statements for domain-insecure: and

-The insecure clause stops DNSSEC from invalidating the zone.
-The local zone nodefault (or transparent) clause makes the (reverse-) zone bypass unbound's filtering of RFC1918 zones.
+Consider adding server: statements for domain-insecure: and for zone nodefault (or transparent) clause makes the (reverse-) zone bypass unbound's filtering of RFC1918 zones.